Tomorrow’s choices: cookie solutions for compliance with GDPR and CCPA

 A cookie solution, in other words, is a small, local, but vital step to approach this vast and scary issues.

-A cookie solution that provides you with comprehensive protection (from cookie scanning to cookie control to GDPR consent) is an important step in the right direction towards making these big issues smaller, more local, more understandable, and so solvable.
+A cookie solution that provides you with comprehensive protection is an important step in the right direction towards making these big issues smaller, more local, more understandable, and so solvable.

-Once applied to your website, the Cookiebot technology works in the following ways:
+Once applied to your website, the Cookiebot CMP cookie consent management technology works in the following ways:

 These four categories are necessary, preference, analytics and marketing.
 Third-party tracking and profiling on account of personal information usually takes place in the latter two types of cookies.